 A little over one hour later travelling northwards, we hit the rugged Umbrian countryside with its charming hilltop villages.
 We were staying in the Monte Subasio national park about 10 kilometres outside of Assisi.
 After a pleasant visit to quaint Assisi, where pilgrims from all over the world flock to visit the church of St Francis, a well-deserved rest by the hotel’s pool, soaking up the idyllic views of the green hills and valleys was very welcome.

 A trip to Perugia, Umbria’s small, friendly capital, is a must; steeped in history and dating back to Etruscan times, it is a joy to aimlessly wander its cobbled alleyways, arched stairways and magnificent piazzas.
 It’s perfect for an evening out during the summer months thanks to its vibrant jazz festival.
 If you have the time, the medieval towns of Orvieto, Spello and Spoleto are worth a visit.
 As well as Norcia, famous for its delis selling local cured meat, cheeses and of course, the region’s, fabled truffles.
 If you can, do stop at one of the local trattorie to enjoy a lunch of tagliolini with truffle.
 By the way, we did visit the winery located between Assisi and Perugia and enjoyed a lovely morning sampling their wines.
 Sadly all good things come to an end and we reluctantly drove back to the airport in Rome for our flight back to London.
 However, you could extend this trip further to neighbouring Tuscany and fly back from one of the nearby airports - enjoy the cities of Lucca, Pisa, Siena, the Chianti countryside and even the Tuscan coast for a perfect end to a wonderful Italian experience.
-I think this is definitely giving me ideas for next time!
+I think

 This may sound like a long road trip, but for me, well worth doing and one of my favourite multi-centre holidays with a definite southern Italian flavour.
 We flew to Naples where we collected our hire car and headed south to the unspoilt coastline and beaches of this rather undiscovered part of Italy known as Il Cilento.